mootools/mootools-more/Docs/Core/MooTools.Lang.md

 ### Notes

 * The language sets are protected in a private variable that can only be altered using methods in *MooTools.lang* documented below.
 Though you can retrieve language sets which are objects, you should not alter these through assignment but instead use the *.set* method.
-* Classes that make use of these languages should attach an event listener to *MooTools.lang* to update their local copy of the current language settings whenever the language is altered or the language changes.
 * Language sets can contain any type of object, so, for instance, a language item could be an *array*, a *function*, a *string*, or even another *class*.
 Classes that make use of these items must be aware of the types of objects in the language file.
 * Objects that are functions are executed and their results are returned.
 So if you execute *MooTools.lang.get('Date').get('ordinal', 4)*, then the ordinal member will be executed and passed *4* as its argument.
 If *ordinal* is not a function, then its value will simply be returned.
 * Languages cascade.
 If there are members in the language set for a given key, it will be returned, but if not, the next language in the specified cascade will be inspected for that key and so on.
 This way if there are new language properties added for a given set but not every language has a translation yet, the set will at least have a value, though not in the right language.